 - Business-defined benefit / pension plans

 - Employee stock ownership plans

 You will not need a QDRO in order to divide Individual Retirement Accounts (IRA), government retirement plans (including military pensions, but need an MPDO), and deferred annuities.

 California retirement benefits are usually divided using the "Time Rule Formula."
 This takes into consideration the time worked over the course of the marriage and the time the retirement plan holder was employed.
 In some cases, other formulas may be used.

-Discuss Your Case with a Qualified Rocklin Divorce Attorney Today
+Discuss Your Case with a Qualified Rocklin Attorney Today

 Our team at the Bez Law Firm, P.C. is proud to serve clients in Placer County who trust us with their complex cases.
 We seek fair results for our clients.
 Property division can be one of the most difficult, challenging, and confusing areas of divorce law.
 Our firm understands how to ensure that your rights are protected.
 We've been advocating for California families for years.
-Let our Sacramento divorce & family law attorneys fight for your rights now.
+Let our Sacramento retirement division attorneys fight for your rights now.